zalando/engineering-principles/README.md

 ### Development
 Some general guidelines for how we think a development team should work.

-#### Radical Agility
-The core of our software development approach is [Radical Agility](https://jobs.zalando.com/tech/blog/radical-agility-study-notes/), which is based on three main pillars: Autonomy, Mastery, and Purpose; all held together and bound by organizational trust.
-The aim is to allow engineers to get work done, while management gets out of the way.

 #### Agile > Process
-We don't care which agile collaboration process (Scrum, Kanban etc.) you follow.
+We don't mind which agile collaboration process (Scrum, Kanban etc.) you follow.
 Don’t focus too much on the process, focus on the outcome!
 Unfortunately, a defined process is required to satisfy our company audit requirements, but we like to keep it as minimal as possible.

 #### Projects
 We prefer that (almost) all work is done around some kind of conceptual “project.”